mindvalley/wukong-cli/README.md

 > You can read more from [here](https://mindvalley.atlassian.net/wiki/spaces/PXP/pages/450396161/PD2+-+A+Swiss-army+Knife+CLI+For+Mindvalley+Developers)

 ## Get Started
-1. Make sure you have Rust installed.
-The recommanded way is to install Rustup, the Rust installer and version management tool:
+Make sure you have [Rust](https://www.rust-lang.org/) installed.
+The recommanded way is to install [Rustup](https://www.rust-lang.org/learn/get-started), the Rust installer and version management tool, using:
 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
-The you can check your rust version using:
+Then you should be able to check your rust version using:
 ```bash
 rustc --version
 # output